yingshaoxo/Local_Show/README.md

 # Let you enjoy your PC media from webpage

-> Aim to use reactjs create html files, then use golang to serve.
+> Aim to use reactjs to generate html files, then use golang to serve it.

 ___